tamarin-prover/tamarin-prover/src/009_advanced-features.md

 ~~~~

 If we try to prove this with Tamarin without using induction (comment
-out the `[use_induction]` to try) the tool will loop on the backwards
+out the `[use_induction]` to try this) the tool will loop on the backwards
 search over the repeating `A(x)` fact.
-That `A(x)` fact can have two
+This fact can have two
 sources, either the `start` rule, which ends the search, or another
 instantiation of the `loop` rule, which continues.

 The induction method works by distinguishing the last timepoint `#i`
 in the trace, as `last(#i)`, from all other timepoints.
 It assumes the
-property holds for all timepoints but this one (*wellfounded induction*).
+property holds for all other timepoints (which are therefore occur
+earlier) than this one (*wellfounded induction*).

 The induction hypothesis then becomes another constraint during the
 constraint solving phase.
-Essentially trace induction allows to prove
-slightly more properties.
+It thereby allows more properties to be proven.

 **FIXME:** adjust the induction section